Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 Wholesale-heavy operations need MTS to meet retailer commitment dates.
 Wholesale buyers commit at trade shows, retailers expect deliveries on agreed dates, and any production delay is a chargeback or a cancelled order.

 DTC-heavy operations have more flexibility.
 DTC customers can accept varied lead times if the product positioning supports it.
-Marketplaces vary; Amazon expects fast shipment, while specialty marketplaces can accommodate longer lead times.
+Marketplaces vary.
+Amazon expects fast shipment, while specialty marketplaces can accommodate longer lead times.
+A brand that runs 70 percent wholesale and 30 percent DTC has a very different MTO ceiling than a brand with the inverse split.

 What does the typical apparel hybrid actually look like?